 By Ian Chua and Masayuki Kitano

-six-month peak against a basket of currencies on Tuesday ahead
+near a six-month peak against a basket of major currencies on

 The dollar index, which measures the greenback's value